GoogleChrome/developer.chrome.com/site/en/blog/deprecating-web-sql/index.md

   never implemented it and WebKit removed it in 2019.
 Web SQL was removed for third-party contexts in Chromium 97.
 Chromium 105 deprecated Web SQL in insecure contexts and showed a warning in the DevTools Issue panel when the feature is used.
-Chromium 110 removes Web SQL in insecure contexts.
-Complete removal in insecure contexts and eventually all contexts is planned for later Chromium releases.
+Chromium 110 removed Web SQL in insecure contexts.
+Complete removal in insecure contexts and eventually all contexts is planned for Chromium 119.
 authors:
   - thomassteiner
 date: 2022-08-31